JacekKarnowka/Hubble/README.md

 Data for analysis was scrapped using Beautiful Soup from www.hubbleHQ.com for apartments to rent in London.
 Scrapped data was cleaned and filtrated using pandas python library, and visualized using dash with plotly and mapbox.

-In project created simple search apartment estimated price value, based on the prive of ten closest apartments to rent.
+In project created simple search apartment estimated price value, based on the price of ten closest apartments to rent.
 Entered adress is translated to coordinates using www.positionstack.com API request.

-Project final step was to deploy app on www.herokuapp.com.
+Finally, project was to deploy app on www.herokuapp.com.

 #### Project elements with screen shoots